 Breakfasts were included in all hotels and lunch was on everyone's own except in Hiroshima where a traditional okonomiyaki (pancake fried noodles) lunch was grilled for everyone at a local restaurant and was included in the trip.
 A welcome dinner was also included the first night, which was at a shabu shabu restaurant (thin meat and vegetables cooked in boiling water at your own tables) in the heart of Tokyo.

 Sites visited included the following:

-Tokyo: Ueno Park, Shibuya, Meiji Shrine, Meguro River, Yasukuni Shrine, and Asakusa area Kamakura: Engakui Temple, Hachiman Shrine, Hase Dera Temple, and the Giant Buddha district, Ginkakuji Temple, and Philosopher's Walkway
+Tokyo: Ueno Park, Shibuya, Meiji Shrine, Meguro River, Yasukuni Shrine, and Asakusa area district, Ginkakuji Temple, and Philosopher's Walkway